jessi25924/CymruVineyardProject1/README.md

 # CYMRU VINEYARD

-Cymru vineyard website will provide a clear and comprehensive resource for those interested in exploring vineyards tours or travellers.
+Cymru vineyard website will provide a clear and comprehensive resource for those interested in exploring vineyards tours.
 It offers detailed information about the tour experience, including pricing, what's included, and our operating days and times, ensuring everything is easily accessible for those planning a visit.
 With a focus on creating a relaxing experience for adults, couples, and group of friends, the site highlights the serene charm of the vineyard nestled in a peaceful valley.
 The goal is to highlight the tranquil and inviting nature of the tours, helping visitors understand what they can expect and make informed decisions about their day out.

 ## UX